kpacifici/data-fusion-cos/README.md

    * *grid1.wbnb.Rdata* = Spatial neighborhood information for the finest grid.
    * *gridsize_assignment.csv* = This file is for Change of Support models.
 Informs winBUGS which finer grid cells are contained within coarser grid cells.
    * *high.Rdata* = This file is for Change of Support models.
 Informs winBUGS how many finer grid cells are within coarser grid cells.
    * *low.Rdata* = This file is for Change of Support models.
 Informs winBUGS how many finer grid cells are within coarser grid cells.
+   * *coords.Rdata* = This file is for the covariate model.
+Coordinates of eBird grid cells.
+   * *EE.Rdata* = This file is for the covariate model. smoothed eBird effort using `mgcv::gam`
+   * *YY.Rdata* = This file is for the covariate model.
+Smoothed eBird counts using `mgcv::gam`
    2. **Models** - contains winBUGS code for data fusion models
    * *Shared* - Change of Support (CoS) and No CoS
    * *Correlation* - CoS and No CoS
    * *Covariate*